 Another attempt by Syfy to create a series born out of the legacy of Firefly, and Serenity, that came close to greatness, but missed the target.

 Defiance is an American science fiction western drama television series developed by Rockne S. O’Bannon, Kevin Murphy, and Michael Taylor.
-The show takes place in small town, in a post-apocalyptic future, on a radically transformed Earth containing new species, some having arrived from space, many others the result of haphazard contamination by Votan terraforming technology which has transformed native flora and fauna in unforeseen ways.
+The show takes place in small town, in a post-apocalyptic future, on a radically transformed Earth containing new species, some having arrived from space, many others the result of accidental contamination by Votan terraforming technology which has changed native flora and fauna in unforeseen ways.

-The show was an experiment in transmedia collaboration with Trion Worlds who released an MMORPG video game of the same name that was tied in to the series world and mythology.
+The show was an experiment in transmedia collaboration with Trion Worlds who released an MMORPG video game of the same name tied into the series world and mythology.